pryv/dev-site/source/customer-resources/healthchecks.md

 - the core machines hostings, identified with a `${HOSTING_NAME}`.
 In a Pryv.io platform, core machines are organized into clusters that we call hostings.
 Each of these has an identifier `${HOSTING_NAME}`, which can be found at the following URL: https://reg.${DOMAIN}/hostings.
 The `${HOSTING_NAME}` are the keys of the object `regions:REGION_NAME:zones:ZONE_NAME:hostings`.
 - the access token `${ACCESS_TOKEN}`, associated with a dedicated user account and that will be used in the API calls for healthchecks.
 The preparation chapter describes how to obtain it.

-## Tools
+# Tools

-### DNS checks:
+## DNS checks:

 - dig version 9.12.3+

-### HTTP calls
+## HTTP calls

 - cURL v7.54.0+

-## Preparation
+# Preparation

-As the current Pryv.io version does not have dedicated API endpoints for a thorough healthcheck, we will create a dedicated user account in order to do so.
+As the current Pryv.io version does not have dedicated API endpoints for a thorough healthcheck, we create a dedicated user account in order to do so.
 This preparation phase describes how to create an account and obtain a non-expirable token.
-This must be done once and the **username/token** pairs stored for automatic API healthcheck calls.
+This must be done once and the username/token pairs stored for automatic API healthcheck calls.

-### Create account
+## Create account

 We start by creating an account.
 We propose to use the following credentials, but these can be modified at the user's discretion: